 Study Shows Public Willingness to Invest in Restoration

-The study found that households in the New York City area are willing to pay, conservatively, 3.3 times more for nature-based shoreline protection.
+The study found that these households are willing to pay, conservatively, 3.3 times more for nature-based shoreline protection.
 The New Jersey research found that people are willing to pay slightly less than ten dollars [$9.95] per household per year for protecting 5,000 homes from flooding through salt marsh restoration.

 Study components included the value of salt marsh restoration; the relative values of shoreline armoring verses living shorelines; the value of the carbon sequestration associated with marsh restoration projects; and how to transfer ecosystem service values (such as the ones mentioned here) from one project site to another.
 (2017)